InnerSourceCommons/innersourcecommons.org/content/learn/books/_index.md

 ---
 type: "book"
 title: "Books"
-description: Everyone loves a good book!
-Our selection of InnerSource books are an ideal way to get acquainted with the concepts of InnerSource.
-They are also a great way to share the word with your colleagues and friends.
-The collection includes intro texts as well as documented case studies of InnerSource.
+description: Our selection of InnerSource books are an ideal way to get acquainted with the concepts of InnerSource.
-image: "images/learn/books.jpg"
+image: "images/learn/books.png"
 weight: 2
 aliases:
     - /resources/books